RIT-EVT/IMU/docs/source/srs.rst

 * linear acceleration
 * accelerometer measurements

-The data is broadcast on the CANopen network for other boards to use.
+The data is broadcast on the CANopen network for other boards to read.

 User Classes and Characteristics
 --------------------------------

-* There will be no human interaction with the IMU chip after development?
+The IMU chip is an auxiliary board that does not require any user interaction post-development?

 Operating Environments
 ----------------------